msokolov/lux/doc/PLANS.md

 ### Cache compiled and optimized queries

 This will save time spent reading, parsing and optimizing queries that are repeated.

-### Handle distributed indexes (SolrCloud)
+### Handle distributed indexes (SolrCloud) ...
+Coming Soon

 To scale up to huge databases (on the order of 1TB and up), we would need to support running queries against a distributed index.
 Solr already does